Aston Martin DB7 Vantage V12 For Sale

 Once stripped down, the state of the bodywork could be properly assessed.

-Having been warned about rust on these cars I was very pleased to find that there was no evidence of rust at all other than minor surface blemishes on some edges under the car.
+Having been warned about potentially bad rust on these cars I was very pleased to find that there was no evidence of rust at all other than minor surface blemishes on some edges under the car.
 In this case the scaremongers had it wrong (for my car at least), in fact, while at the paint shop several mainstream vehicles of similar age came in with far more serious MOT-failing rust.

 The